 sudo apt install cpufrequtils echo 'GOVERNOR="interactive"' | sudo tee /etc/default/cpufrequtils

-Install ZRAM – The Pine Book Pro comes with max memory of 4GB.
+Install ZRAM – The Pine Book Pro comes with a max memory of 4GB.
 I’m coming from a work laptop with 16GB.
 This has required some adjustments.
 But you know what, nothing is wrong with being more efficient.
-In fact, its a large part of my job to squeeze as much performance as I can out of the hardware clients have without forcing them to upgrade.
-As such, this has become a fun challenge for me to reduce my footprint, in memory, CPU and general performance consumption.
-To address the large cut in RAM, I’ve setup 2GB of ZRAM (dynamically allocated) and the default /swapfile is now a very last resort.
+In fact, it’s a large part of my job to squeeze as much performance as I can out of the hardware clients have without forcing them to upgrade.
+This has become a fun challenge for me to reduce my footprint in memory, CPU, and general performance consumption.
+To address the large cut in RAM, I’ve setup 2GB of ZRAM (dynamically allocated), and the default /swapfile is now a very last resort.
 I ended up using this zram-swap script.

 vm.vfs_cache_pressure=500 vm.swappiness=100 vm.dirty_background_ratio=1 vm.dirty_ratio=50

-With the settings above you will… 1) vm.vfs_cache_pressure=500 – increase cache pressure, which increases the tendency of the kernel to reclaim memory used for caching of directory and inode objects.
+With the settings above, you will… 1) vm.vfs_cache_pressure=500 – increase cache pressure, which increases the kernel’s tendency to reclaim memory used for caching of directory and inode objects.
 You will use less memory over a longer period of time.
-The performance hit is negated by the downside of swapping sooner.
+The downside of swapping sooner negates the performance hit.
 2) vm.swappiness=100 – Increasing how aggressively the kernel will swap memory pages since we are using ZRAM first.
 3 & 4) vm.dirty_background_ratio=1 & vm.dirty_ratio=50 – background processes will start writing right away when it hits the 1% limit but the system won’t force synchronous I/O until it gets to 50% dirty_ratio.

-So in other words, these four lines (when used with ZRAM) will help, if like me you know that you will eventually end up using more than the installed memory = swapping.
+So, in other words, these four lines (when used with ZRAM) will help; if like me, you know that you will eventually end up using more than the installed memory = swapping.
 Thus, knowing that you will swap and that ZRAM makes swapping less expensive and can also store the same data compressed 3 times smaller, you should begin this swap exchange sooner than later.
-The cache pressure helps because we are in effect telling the kernel… “hey, look man, I don’t have any extra memory lying around to use for cache so please get rid of it sooner and only store the most frequently used important data”.
-Even with reduced caching, if over time we use most of installed memory, the kernel will start opportunistic swapping to ZRAM much sooner so that CPU (compression) and swap I/O aren’t delayed until too late/all at once.
+The cache pressure helps because we are in effect telling the kernel… “hey, look man, I don’t have any extra memory lying around to use for cache, so please get rid of it sooner and only store the most frequently used important data.”
+Even with reduced caching, if we use most of the installed memory over time, the kernel will start opportunistic swapping to ZRAM much sooner so that CPU (compression) and swap I/O isn’t delayed until too late/all at once.
 Then, as a last resort, keep the default 500M of swap (the /swapfile on eMMC).
 If you fill ZRAM and then start to hit disk swap (/swapfile), you will notice performance degradation as before.
-I’ve yet to hit /swapfile since changes.
-Which in any case, would be time to reboot or clean memory by closing some apps/tabs or command line clearing.
+I’ve yet to hit /swapfile since the changes.
+In any case, it would be time to reboot or clean memory by closing some apps/tabs or command line clearing.